nleroy917/nleroy917.github.io/data/cms/blog/things-i-regret.md

 return <div>{data.map((user) => user.login)}</div>
 ```

 I know it's not a huge code save, but the mental load along with the added features make this a no-brainer.
 Ever since adopting `react-query` I've been able to focus on the data I want to render, rather than the loading state.
 I find myself almost **never** using `useEffect` anymore, and the amount of `useState` calls I make in my codebase has gone down significantly.
 I can't recommend this library enough.
+Also, [tanner](twitter.com/tannerlinsley) is a great guy and deserves your support.
+Go follow him.

 ## #4 `useEffect` hell

-Speaking of `useEffect`, did you know that you [arn't supposed to be using it, like ever?](https://react.dev/learn/you-might-not-need-an-effect) Thats good because I used it nearly **everywhere** in this project. `useEffect` shold actually be called `useFootGun` because of the bugs it can unintentionally introduce.
+Speaking of `useEffect`, did you know that you [arn't supposed to be using it, like ever?](https://react.dev/learn/you-might-not-need-an-effect) Thats good because I used it nearly **everywhere** in this project. `useEffect` shold actually be called [`useFootGun`](https://youtu.be/HyWYpM_S-2c?t=45) because of the bugs it can unintentionally introduce.
 I learned hooks right at the dawn of their existence, and I was so excited to use them that I just started using them everywhere.
 I was told that `useEffect` was the new `componentDidMount`, so I just started using it for everything.

 **I was wrong.**